-Ever wondered how to hire a ghostwriter for your photography blog?
+Have you ever wondered how to hire a ghostwriter for your photography blog?
 We can help you with that!

 Ghostwriters are the “man behind the curtain”, the furious fingers typing the works of your favorite authors, and the secret wordsmiths that mix a thousand words to paint a picture.

-You are the visual artist, the capturer of memories, the student of light and angles—,an artist in the foreground and a scientist behind the scenes.
+You are the visual artist, the capturer of memories, the student of light and angles—an artist in the foreground and a scientist behind the scenes.